Skip to content

 Compose: the real workhorse

 Compose is more important than the runtime choice.
 A compose.yml checked into the project root declares every service the application depends on, with versions pinned, ports mapped, and health checks configured.
+Both podman compose and docker compose read the same file format — the examples below work with either runtime.

 Reference compose.yml